 Like Zenners, there are many different flavors of transistor out there, and you should figure out which one you need before buying too many of them.
 So perhaps just order this pack as a backup, and wait till you know which specific ones you need.
 For example: the 2N2222A is one common NPN BJT that most everyone seems to use, and they are about a penny each.
 See: Building a Friendstrument.
 See: Transistor as a Switch See:TransistorCalculator.
-Rule of thumb for using cheap transistors as switches: make the base current twice the calculated value for the worst-case hfe listed in the data sheet, provided that does not exceed 30mA, which is your maximum digital pin current on an Arduino.
-I try to keep my maximum Arduino pin currents below ~20mA.
+Rule of thumb for using cheap transistors as switches: Size your base resistor to make the base current twice the calculated value for the smallest hFE you see listed in the data sheet (see calculator here) provided that does not exceed ~20mA digital pin current on an Arduino.
+Don’t forget to add pull up/downs for stability.

 |2N7000 TO-92 N-Channel Mosfet (200mA max)

-Note: The 2n7000 can be used with a 3.3v Arduino to control things like LED’s, but they probably only pass between 30-60mA with signal from those digital pins because the controlling voltage (Vgs) needs to be about 4.5v for the 2n7000 to be fully turned on.
+Note for 3.3v systems: The 2n7000 can be used with a 3.3v Arduino to control things like LED’s, but they only pass between 30-60mA because the controlling voltage (Vgs) needs to be about 4.5v for the 2n7000 to be fully turned on.
+With only 3.3v control, the resistance across the fet is likely between 3-4 ohms, so there will also be substantial voltage drop across it.
+Although “logic level” is not exactly as standard term, mosfets designed to work with mcu’s often have an “L” in the part number, ex: IR540 (non logic level) vs. IRL540 (logic level).
 Ideally you want the MAX value for Vgs(threshold) to be lower than 2.4v in the datasheet, or you want to see an RDS(on) quoted for 2.4v, or lower.
 The Vishay Si2356DS , Si2312BDS(or Si2333DS /DDS for P-channel) might be a better choice for 3.3v Arduinos, though you will have to mount them on SOT-23 adapters , and if you willing to do that kind of soldering it might be worth going to the Si4562DY which gives you N & P channel mosfets in the same package.

 |10K Linear Rotary Potentiometer 15mm